Viola Loves in the Land of Terror

 Marge bends closer, her voice a faint breeze, “Shouldn't I say, you're caught purple-handed?

 Do men find it perturbing, your purple hands?
-Those wilting birthmarks, is it why your mother named you Viola?
-Why your fiancé mangled his own hand after abandoning you?
+Those wilting birthmarks are they why your mother named you Viola; why your fiancé mangled his own hand after abandoning you?

 These are my chairs.”

 Viola looks away, unrolling her sleeves.
 Covering her hands, she watches the young men who'd passed.
 The dandies had noticed neither her nor Louise.
 The men laugh, slapping each other's backs.
 They bound upstairs.

 Louise stands.
 Affectionately taking Marge's arm, Louise pivots Marge with a deft dance step.
 Louise gestures toward the men on the porch.